SAP-samples/ariba-extensibility-samples/topics/cloud-connector/on-prem-service/README.md

 # On-premise mock service

 The on-premise mock service included in this repository is a simple [Cloud Application Programming (CAP) model](https://cap.cloud.sap/docs/) Node.js application.
 The idea is to simulate an on-premise system that exposes an API and can receive requests from other 3rd party systems.
-Access to this service is what is configured in the Replicate SAP Ariba data to an on-premise service using SAP Cloud Platform Integration and SAP Cloud Connector [exercise](../README.md) to allow communication from SAP Cloud Platform to the service running locally.
+Access to this service is what is configured in the Replicate SAP Ariba data to an on-premise service using SAP Cloud Integration and SAP Cloud Connector [exercise](../README.md) to allow communication from SAP BTP to the service running locally.

 ## Set up local environment